Microneedling with PRP vs PRF

 The addition of this 100% safe ingredient boosts the effectiveness of microneedling from a 2 to a 10+.
 PRF has been proven to improve skin quality, diminish pores, tighten skin, eliminate fine lines and wrinkles, plump skin, remove pigmentation, soften acne scars, build collagen, and improve the overall thickness of the skin.

-So, I was more than ready to try this magical elixir.
+Anyway talking about my micro needling session, I was more than ready to try this magical elixir.

 An important note to add, I had this procedure done with Neekan Rivera-PA in Los Angeles and I could not recommend her more.
 Her skill, knowledge, and bedside manner are truly unmatched, and you immediately get a sense of calm and comfort while in her care.
 I highly recommend doing this treatment with a provider you know and trust!
 If you live in Los Angeles or Denver, you can visit Neekan at Motykie Med Spa, in West Hollywood, The Things We Do in downtown LA, or at her own practice in Denver, CO.
 Which are options for those who are either local to those areas or have the ability to travel in North America.